joeykishiuchi/tinyapp/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

+Stretch features have been implemented.
+The features include using Method-Override to simulate PUT and DELETE methods, as well as an analaytics table on the Short URL page that displays the total visits, total unique visits and a visitor log for that particular shortened URL.

 ## Final Product

 !["Registration Page"](https://github.com/joeykishiuchi/tinyapp/blob/master/docs/registration-page.png?raw=true)